konstructs/konstructs.github.io/_posts/2017-07-26-short-term-plans.md

 ## Over the horizon

-Which the above done we plan to focus on gaming experience and fun, this work will mainly be focused around plugins, the official distribution and play.konstructs.org with is the official server.
+With the above done we plan to focus on gaming experience and fun, this work will mainly be focused around plugins, the official distribution and play.konstructs.org which is the official server.